RiaAyuP/olcrag/README.md

 # Offline Chat with File using Ollama, Langchain, and Flask

 Currently not offline as I am trying the example of loading website.
+Currently doesn't have memory.

 ## Comparison
 [Chat with File using Streamlit and Ollama](https://github.com/RiaAyuP/ollamarag)